obenadak/soroban-final-project/README.md

 ### 4. Logic Integration
 - Modify `approve`, `transfer`, `transfer_from`, `burn`, and `burn_from` to block frozen accounts

-### 6. Testing & Deployment
+### 5. Testing & Deployment
-- Write unit tests for all core features
-- Deploy smart contract on Scroll testnet/mainnet
-- (Optional) Deploy frontend via GitHub Pages / Netlify
+- All core functionalities of the FreezeGuardToken contract are thoroughly tested to ensure security and reliability.
+The test suite includes:
+- Token operations (mint, transfer, burn, approve)
+- Account freezing and unfreezing (with duration, reason, and compliance tag)
+- Compliance checks and freeze status queries
+- Timed automatic unfreeze logic

 ---